xeroxzen/chat-insight/README.md

 ### Key Files and Directories

+- `app/__init__.py`: Initializes the FastAPI application.
-- `app/main.py`: Entry point for the FastAPI application.
+- `app/app.py`: Entry point for the FastAPI application.
+- `app/models.py`: Defines data models for the application.
 - `app/routes.py`: Defines the routes for file upload and analysis results.
-- `app/models.py`: Defines data models for the application.
 - `app/utils.py`: Contains utility functions for file handling and parsing.
 - `app/analysis.py`: Contains the analysis functions for processing chat data.
 - `app/templates/`: Contains Jinja2 templates for rendering HTML pages.
 - `app/static/`: Contains static files such as CSS and JavaScript.
-- `tests/`: Contains test cases for the application.
+- `tests/test_app.py`: Contains test cases for the application.
+- `tests/test_analysis.py`: Contains test cases for the analysis functions.
+- `requirements.txt`: Lists the dependencies required for the project.
+- `README.md`: Documentation for the project.

 ## Development